Myth: The vaccine can give you the flu.

 Myth: Getting vaccinated guarantees you can’t get the flu.

 Fact: It takes up to two weeks after getting vaccinated to build up immunity to the flu.
 You can still get sick during this period.
-Plus, even after getting vaccinated, you could still catch the flu from a strain of the virus not included in the vaccine.
+Plus, even after getting vaccinated, you could still catch the flu, however you’re more likely to avoid getting seriously ill and have a much smaller risk of hospitalization or death.
 Take steps to prevent the spread of germs during the flu season.

 Myth: The flu is not dangerous.

 Fact: The flu causes the deaths of thousands of people every year.
-The very young, the very old, or people with health issues are especially at risk of dangerous complications from the flu.
+The very young, the very old or people with health issues are especially at risk of dangerous effects of the flu.